An A-Z Travel Guide to Wellington city on $10 or less .....

 Parliament tours - Aspiring politicians can take a free, one hour tour of Parliament Buildings, allow 15 minutes before the tour for a security screening.
 Visit the Beehive, Parliament House and the Victorian Gothic style Parliamentary Library.
 If the law makers are in the house you can observe the clamour at question time from the public gallery.
 If question time leaves a bad taste in your mouth buy some Argumints from the gift shop.
 (Short on time? - virtual tour).

 Opposite Parliament Buildings is The Backbencher Gastropub at 34 Molesworth Street.
-The Backbencher is worth a visit to see the political cartoons and puppets - see NZ's Prime Minister disco dancin', and rugby legend Jonah Lomu in the back bar.
+The Backbencher is worth a visit to see the political cartoons and puppets - see a former NZ Prime Minister disco dancin', and rugby legend Jonah Lomu in the back bar.
 Backbencher is open 7 days.

 Poetry - Write it, read it or just interested?
-Find out about Poetry events in Wellington and around the country here.
+Find out about Poetry events in Wellington and around the country at NZ Poetry Society.

 Queue up with the visitors to take photos of the Bucket Fountain on Cuba Street, one of Wellington's most popular and quirky attractions.

 Roll up and enjoy a savoury or sweet crepe to go at Crepes A Go Go, 61 Manners Mall.
 French Kiss Cafe on Post Office Square also have French crepes on the menu.
 Roll up for coffee at another cute little place with outdoor seating for only a few - Punch Coffee Bar, corner Manners and Victoria Street.
 (I didn't get to French Kiss Cafe or Punch Coffee Bar in October 2017 so I'm not sure if they're still operating).

 Stand Up Comedy - The Fringe Bar at 26-32 Allen Street hosts Raw Meat Mondays, entry $10, starts at 8pm.